 Regulators are increasingly adopting — and, more importantly, enforcing — Best Interest rules.
 More than a dozen states have already adopted the NASAA’s Model Rule 203(a)-1A or similar rules that require registered investment advisors to have a Business Continuity and Succession Plan (BCP) in place.
 The trouble is, most advisors don’t.

-Protect your practice: What if you suddenly become incapacitated and can’t run your practice?
+What if you suddenly become incapacitated and can’t run your practice?
+What if the regulators come knocking?
 Without a plan to deal with the unexpected, the value of your practice drops to zero.